Skip to content

 ”A course/book/work you’d like to create” (~200 characters)

 This question tests creativity and intellectual courage.
 Yale wants to know how you think when no one tells you what to do.
 Don’t write about a “course on sustainable development”; that’s too safe.
 Think of an interdisciplinary idea that connects your interests in a way no one would expect.
-A course on mathematics in Polish Baroque poetry?
+A course on the mathematics hidden in Baroque poetry?
 A book on the impact of block housing architecture on Gen Z’s identity?
 That’s the level of specificity the committee is looking for.

 ”Who (outside of family) has influenced you?” (~200 characters)